FelixJoger/ALPAKAS/README.md

-In Step 1, discharge hydrographs are preprocessed conditionally based on the temporal resolution class of the original time series, following the workflow described in detail in Joger et al. ?? and illustrated in Figure??.
+In Step 1, discharge hydrographs are preprocessed conditionally based on the temporal resolution class of the original time series, following the workflow described in detail in data descriptor and illustrated in Fig.
+B1.
 Processing is applied sequentially to individual sites within a loop, with preprocessing steps selected according to the respective temporal resolution class.
 The workflow includes manual data quality control.
 Quality flagging applied to the original instantaneous time series is not fully reproducible, as these data could not be made